Issue 16: Moving from head to heart: Using media advocacy to talk about affordable housing

 Method used to analyze frames in print media

-For this framing analysis, we used the search term “affordable housing” to examine a sample of articles, editorials, letters to the editor, and op-eds published between October 2004 and March 2005.
-We searched a database of three of Oregon’s largest newspapers: The Oregonian (Portland), the Register-Guard (Eugene), and the Statesman Journal (Salem), and reviewed articles within three nine-month intervals: (1) October 3, 2003 – March 4, 2004 (pre-focus groups); (2) April 4, 2004 – September 31, 2004 (post-focus groups); and (3) October 4, 2004 – March 31, 2005 (post-polling).
+To see whether the advocates' new message was appearing in the local media we mapped and analyzed how affordable housing was discussed in local daily newspapers.
+Framing analyses like these can help advocates understand the breadth of perspectives around an issue, identify opposing views and potential opponents, and illustrate how advocates' arguments are being portrayed.
+For this framing analysis, we used the search term "affordable housing" to examine a sample of articles, editorials, letters to the editor, and op-eds published between October 2004 and March 2005.
+We searched a database of three of Oregon's largest newspapers: The Oregonian (Portland), the Register-Guard (Eugene), and the Statesman Journal (Salem), and reviewed articles within three nine-month intervals: (1) October 3, 2003 - March 4, 2004 (pre-focus groups); (2) April 4, 2004 - September 31, 2004 (post-focus groups); and (3) October 4, 2004 - March 31, 2005 (post-polling).
 We reviewed 79 pieces, a random sample (every fifth item appearing in the database) of the 398 articles we collected in the search.
 We supplemented this review with 30 news clippings supplied by the Community Development Network.

 "Before" frame examples:

-• The provision of affordable housing and related services is more cost-effective than jail or other options/affordable housing helps the economy. “‘As a community, we need to see that a partnership between social/medical services and the housing authority is a more economical solution than hospitalization, jail, or homelessness….’5 (Statement from chair of the Housing Authority of Portland Board of Commissioners.)
+• The provision of affordable housing and related services is more cost-effective than jail or other options/affordable housing helps the economy. "'As a community, we need to see that a partnership between social/medical services and the housing authority is a more economical solution than hospitalization, jail, or homelessness....'"5 (Statement from chair of the Housing Authority of Portland Board of Commissioners.)

-• Affordable housing residents should be more self-sufficient. “‘Just as we are asking our residents to be more self-sufficient, we have to be more self-sufficient.’6 (Statement from chair of the Housing Authority of Portland Board of Commissioners.)
+• Affordable housing residents should be more self-sufficient. "'Just as we are asking our residents to be more self-sufficient, we have to be more self-sufficient.'"6 (Statement from chair of the Housing Authority of Portland Board of Commissioners.)

-• Combating homelessness (through affordable housing) helps the economy. “‘The perception also exists that…homelessness is hurting the local economy,’ the plan said.7
+• Combating homelessness (through affordable housing) helps the economy. "'The perception also exists that...homelessness is hurting the local economy,' the plan said."7

 • Affordable housing causes public safety and other problems.
-“Commissioners sided with opponents who said the project — in which most lots would be 3,200 to 4,000 square feet — would create traffic, environmental and public safety problems.8
+"Commissioners sided with opponents who said the project — in which most lots would be 3,200 to 4,000 square feet — would create traffic, environmental and public safety problems."8

 • People needing affordable housing need skills in order to work.
-(This could imply that they don’t work.)
-“It also calls for finding ways to incorporate access at cheaper rates for needy people in affordable housing so they can gain access to job training and educational opportunities.9
+(This could imply that they don't work.)
+"It also calls for finding ways to incorporate access at cheaper rates for needy people in affordable housing so they can gain access to job training and educational opportunities."9

-• There is a pressing need for affordable housing (usually accompanied with technical definition). “‘…affordable housing.
-There is so little of it.’
-The basic federal standard for most housing programs is that housing shouldn’t cost more than 30 percent of a person’s income.10 (Statement from a representative of Community Partners for Affordable Housing.)
+• There is a pressing need for affordable housing (usually accompanied with technical definition). "'...affordable housing.
+There is so little of it.'
+The basic federal standard for most housing programs is that housing shouldn't cost more than 30 percent of a person's income."10 (Statement from a representative of Community Partners for Affordable Housing.)

 • Affordable housing benefits big developers.
-“His argument that the 15-wide food houses meant affordable housing for medium and low-income families cast him in the light of having been bought out by big developers, the neighborhood activists say.11
+"His argument that the 15-wide food houses meant affordable housing for medium and low-income families cast him in the light of having been bought out by big developers, the neighborhood activists say."11

-Some of these frames reflect how advocates said they talked about affordable housing before the media advocacy training, when definitions, cost-effectiveness, and “helping the economy” arguments were part of their regular “talking point” repertoire.
+Some of these frames reflect how advocates said they talked about affordable housing before the media advocacy training, when definitions, cost-effectiveness, and "helping the economy" arguments were part of their regular "talking point" repertoire.
 News frames focusing on homelessness as a social problem that affordable housing can address also seem to have decreased after September 2004.
-The number of frames depicting affordable housing as housing that people in general find “affordable to purchase” dropped as well.
+The number of frames depicting affordable housing as housing that people in general find "affordable to purchase" dropped as well.
+After March 2004, frames used strategically by advocates began to appear in the news with greater frequency.
+Other frames conveying social values that positively portrayed affordable housing also were more prominent.

 "After" frame examples:

 • Everyone should have a safe, decent place to live.
-(Opportunity) “Having a stable, safe home is a fundamental building block to reaching success….If children are our future, we need to do a better job investing in their success, and that begins with a safe, stable, home.12 (Written by Dee Walsh, Executive Director, REACH Community Development, Inc.)
+(Opportunity) "Having a stable, safe home is a fundamental building block to reaching success....If children are our future, we need to do a better job investing in their success, and that begins with a safe, stable, home."12 (Written by Dee Walsh, Executive Director, REACH Community Development, Inc.)

-• Home is what gives people the opportunity to build better lives.13 (Written by Michael Anderson, Communications Coordinator, Community Development Network)
+• "Home is what gives people the opportunity to build better lives."13 (Written by Michael Anderson, Communications Coordinator, Community Development Network)

-• With stable housing, lives improve.” (headline)14 (Written by Maxine Fitzpatrick, Executive Director, Portland Community Reinvestment Initiatives, Inc.)
+• "With stable housing, lives improve." (headline)14 (Written by Maxine Fitzpatrick, Executive Director, Portland Community Reinvestment Initiatives, Inc.)

-• To succeed, we all need a place to call home.15 (Written by Kate Allen, Director, the Enterprise Foundation)
+• "To succeed, we all need a place to call home."15 (Written by Kate Allen, Director, the Enterprise Foundation)

 • Reward for effort.
-“Seniors are faced with the terrifying choice of paying rent or buying medicine with the pensions they worked hard to earn.16 (Written by Janet Byrd, Executive Director, Neighborhood Partnership Fund)
+"Seniors are faced with the terrifying choice of paying rent or buying medicine with the pensions they worked hard to earn."16 (Written by Janet Byrd, Executive Director, Neighborhood Partnership Fund)

 • The provision of affordable housing is a moral or social justice issue; a matter of love and compassion.
-“Affordable housing becomes even more critical….That is exactly what this is all about, caring and helping people.17 (Statement from Wesley Taylor, pastor of Tualatin United Methodist Church)
+"Affordable housing becomes even more critical....That is exactly what this is all about, caring and helping people."17 (Statement from Wesley Taylor, pastor of Tualatin United Methodist Church)

 • Affordable housing benefits the whole community.
 "People can improve their lives when they have stable housing.
 Kids do better in school, neighbors build community and the whole family benefits."18 (Written by Maxine Fitzpatrick, Executive Director, Portland Community Reinvestment Initiatives, Inc.)